mmomtchev/Forez/README.md

 [16] Historia Diplomatica Frederici secundi, H. Plon / 1852-61

 [17] The Fourth Crusade: The Neglected Majority, Speculum, Vol. 49, No. 3 (Jul., 1974), pp. 441-465 (25 pages)

+[18] Origins of the European economy : communications and commerce AD 300-900 / Michael McCormick

+[19] Mediterranean Contributions to the Medieval Mariner's Compass / Barbara M. Kreutz, Technology and Culture, Vol. 14, No. 3 (Jul., 1973), pp. 367-383